VoterFraud2020: a Multi-modal Dataset of Election Fraud Claims on Twitter: Data Enhancement

-To identify users that are prominent within each of these two cluster, we calculate the closeness centrality of the user nodes in each cluster.
+To identify users that are prominent within each of these two clusters, we calculate the closeness centrality of the user nodes in each cluster.
 In a retweet network this metric can be interpreted as a user's ability to spread information to other users in the network \cite{okamoto2008closeness}.
 We compute the top-k closeness centrality to find the 10,000 most central nodes within the \detractor~and \promoter~clusters \cite{bisenius2017closeness}.

-We release the author's community label of each tweet, the community label of each user, and a user's closeness centrality in the \detractor~and \promoter~clusters.
-We also include two additional metrics - \textit{retweet count by community $X$} and \textit{quote count by community $X$}.
+The dataset includes users' community labels and their closeness centrality score in their cluster (\detractor~and \promoter~clusters).
+We also include additional community-based metrics for the tweet: \textit{retweet count by community $X$} and \textit{quote count by community $X$}.
 For a tweet $t_i$, the \textit{retweet count by community $X$} is the total number of retweets $rt_i$ it received from each user $u_X$ in community $X$.
-The metric is computed analogously for quotes.
+The metric is also computed, analogously, for quote tweets.

-\paragraph{Labeling Suspended and Deleted Users} When the electoral college were set to confirm the election results on January 6th, 2021, the allegations of voter fraud took a dramatic turn, which culminated in the storming of the US Capitol.
+\paragraph{Labeling Suspended and Deleted Users} When the electoral college was set to confirm the election results on January 6th, 2021, the allegations of voter fraud took a dramatic turn, which culminated in the storming of the US Capitol.
 Subsequently, Twitter took a harder stance on moderating content on their platform and suspended at least 70,000 accounts that were engaged in propagating conspiracy theories and sharing QAnon-content~\cite{twitter2021safety}.
 This ban has substantial implications for researchers seeking to understand the spread of voter fraud allegations on Twitter, since the Twitter API does not allow the ``hydration'' of Tweets from suspended users.
-In order to understand the distribution of suspensions within our dataset, we queried the updated user status of all users in our dataset on January 10th, a few days following the ban.
+In order to understand the distribution of suspensions in our dataset we queried the updated user status of all users in our dataset on January 10th, a few days following the ban.
 The Twitter API returns a user status that indicates if the user is active, suspended or not found (presumably deleted).
 In total, 3.9\% of the accounts (99,884 accounts) in our data were suspended.